xyproto/aget/README.md

 aurtic
 ======

-The fastest way to download and extract a source package from AUR.
+Possibly the fastest way to download and extract a source package from AUR.

 Aurtic is written in Go and intended for use on Arch Linux.